cdn77/debugr/README.md

   applicationName: 'example',
 };

-// There are all dependent formatters checked and validated.
-In this example there are none needed, because we did not install any plugins const debugr = Debugr.create(globalContext,
+const debugr = Debugr.create(globalContext,
   [
     ConsoleLogHandler.create(
-      LogLevel.info,
+      LogLevel.INFO,
     ),
     HtmlLogHandler.create(
       {
-        threshold: LogLevel.trace,
+        threshold: LogLevel.ERROR,
-        outputDir: './log',
+        outputDir: __dirname + '/log',
-        gc: {
-          interval: 600,
-          threshold: LogLevel.trace,
       },
-      },
     ),
   ],
-  [],
 );

 const logger: Logger = debug.logger;

-// ... but to make Debugr aware of the execution context of your task,
-// you need to runTask the logger at the beginning of the task: logger.runTask(() => {
+// Wrap anything you consider a "task" in a callback and pass that callback
+// to `logger.runTask()` like this:
+logger.runTask(async () => {
-  // execute your tasks here
+  // execute your task here

-  // At any point inside your task you can write into the logger: logger.debug('A debug message');
+  // At any point inside the task you can write into the logger: logger.debug('A debug message');
-  logger.info('An info message with %d %s %s', [3, 'printf-style', 'params']);
+  logger.info(['An info message with %d %s %s', 3, 'printf-style', 'params']);
   logger.warning({ custom: 'data', is: 'supported also' });
   logger.error(new Error('Which shan\'t disappear without a trace!'));
   logger.log(Logger.INFO, 'Just so you know');

-  // At the end of your task you may call this for manual invocation logHandler.flush: logger.flush();
-  // If you dont call it, it will cal itself automatically });
+});
 ```